carohlfs/imavis/README.md

   PAGES = "104696" }
 ```

+Additionally, this repository employs code from:

+- [Eryk Lewinson](https://github.com/erykml/medium_articles/tree/master/Computer%20Vision) for the implementation of LeNet-5 and
+- [Kuang Liu](https://github.com/kuangliu/pytorch-cifar) for the implementation of DLA-Simple and ResNet-18.

 ## License
 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.